rodelgc/sample-selenium-cucumber/README.md

     $ docker build -t my-tests .
     ```
 1. Launch `docker-run-zalenium.bat` if you're on Windows, or `docker-run-zalenium.sh` if you're on a Unix computer either by double-clicking it, or running it from a separate terminal.
 This will start a new Zalenium container which contains the Selenium Grid that the test will be using.
-1. On the same terminal, run the test
+1. Run the tests by using the Gradle wrapper inside the project
     ```
     $ docker run --rm --name my-tests-container --network="host" my-tests ./gradlew clean test --info
     ```
 1. Open up any browser, and go to http://localhost:4444/grid/admin/live?refresh=20 to see a live preview of the running tests inside the Zalenium container
 1. You can also access the Selenium Grid Console when you go to http://localhost:4444/grid/console
 1. To view the recordings and logs of the tests, go to http://localhost:4444/dashboard/
-1. When the tests are done, the `my-tests-container` will automatically stop.
+1. When the tests are done, the OpenJDK container (named `my-tests-container`) will automatically stop.
 To stop the Zalenium container, you need to run
     ```
     $ docker stop zalenium
     ```